Use the Copyediting procedure to edit a manuscript within the Well-Formed Document Workflow.

 Apply url style to any new URL inserted during copyediting.

-- Use SAI’s Auto-Edit tool “Check URL Link Quality” to perform checks.
+- Use the SAI’s Auto-Edit tool “Check URL Link Quality” to perform checks.

 - Also, the Digital Hub can be used to convert the file to an ePub.
 Then in Kindle Previewer, use “Run Quality Checks” in the File menu to check the ePub file for linking errors.